bnoguchi/mongoose-auth/README.md

 Sometimes your registration will ask for more information from the user besides the login and password.

-For this particular scenario, you can configure the optional step, `extractExtraRegistrationParams`.
+For this particular scenario, you can configure `extraParams`.

 ```javascript
 UserSchema.plugin(mongooseAuth, {